 Facebook privacy settings have gotten stronger in the past couple of years, but only in the personal privacy department.
-When it comes to consumer Internet privacy, Facebook collects and uses a ton of your search history, transaction history, and interests to sell and promote products and services.
+When it comes to consumer internet privacy, Facebook collects and uses your search history, transaction history, and interests to sell and promote products and services.
 We will get into some reliable ways to protect your consumer privacy a little later.
 For now, here are some tips and ways to protect your personal social media privacy on Facebook.

-- Don't allow Facebook to use your current location when you post on your laptop or mobile phone.
-You should also turn location settings off in your mobile phone settings.
-If you don't, Facebook can track your exact location to advertise products and services available in your area.
+- Don't allow Facebook to use your current location when you post on any device, including your laptop, smartphone, and tablet.
+You should also turn location settings off in your mobile device settings.
+If you don't, Facebook can track your exact location to advertise products and service providers available in your area.
 This may be good business, but it is not good for consumers who don't want anyone knowing their location at all times.

 - Facebook collects information on your searches, interests, page likes, groups and more for analytics and marketing purposes.
 If you don't like this, you should either delete your account, look into the best VPN service, or use a more secure web browser.